burakzor/burakzor/README.md

-Hi there 👋
+#Hi there 👋

--My name is Burak and I am a freshman at Bilkent University.
+-My name is Burak.
+I am a student at Bilkent University.

 -I am currently studying in the Computer Science department.